RV Diesel Motorhomes are truly "The Kings of The Road"! This generic description won't look like it - but the rest will fill in all the blanks!

 Just like a traditional house, all the pre-work is done before finished walls are in place.
 Since the early 2000’s, the majority of these RV’s will have at least 1 slide out room, and as many as 3 more!

-This Renegade Above may not look like the rest of the Class A RV Diesel Motorhomes, but it sure is Beautiful!
+This Renegade Above may not look like the rest of the Class A RV Diesel Motorhomes, but it sure costs as much and is Beautiful!

 Federal Emission Regulations are always playing a part in the engine choice.
 There are about 3 or 4 engine builders that RV diesel motorhome makers use.